• Skip to content

 • Disability

 Baby-led attachment is when you let your baby attach to your breast on their own.
-Lie baby between your breasts, skin to skin, supported by your arms.
-Lean back so baby can lie on your chest without support.
-If baby is upset, let baby suck your finger to calm down.
+Lie your baby between your breasts, skin to skin, supported by your arms.
+Lean back so your baby can lie on your chest without support.
+If your baby is upset, let your baby suck your finger to calm down.

-Let baby move towards your nipple.
-Help only if baby needs it.
+Let your baby move towards your nipple.
+Help if your baby needs it.
 Your baby can lie at an angle down your body.
-If you’ve had a caesarean, encourage baby to move their legs and body to one side of you.
-Use a pillow to support baby’s legs and feet.
+If you’ve had a caesarean, encourage your baby to move their legs and body to one side of you.

-When baby is just below your nipple, baby will dig their chin into your breast, reach up with an open mouth and attach to your breast.
+When your baby is just below your nipple, they’ll dig their chin into your breast, reach up with an open mouth and attach to your breast.
 This might happen very quickly.

 Mother-led attachment is when you put your baby onto your breast.
-Hold your baby behind their back and shoulders (not head), so their chest touches your chest.
+Hold your baby behind their back and shoulders, but leave their head free to move.
+Turn your baby in so their chest touches your chest.
 Your baby’s nose should be in line with your nipple.
-Brush your nipple from baby’s nose to lips to get baby to open their mouth wide.
+Brush your nipple from your baby’s nose to their lips to get them to open their mouth wide.

-Bring baby to your breast.
-Aim your nipple at the roof of baby’s mouth.
-Keep your hands across baby’s back and shoulders.
+Bring your baby to your breast.
+Aim your nipple at the roof of your baby’s mouth.
 When your baby attaches, a large amount of the areola will be in their mouth.
-You’ll see more areola above baby’s top lip than below their bottom lip.
+You’ll see more areola above your baby’s top lip than below their bottom lip.

-With both baby-led and mother-led attachment, baby is attached correctly when their chin is pressed into your breast, and their nose is clear.
-Your baby’s bottom lip is turned outwards, their cheeks are rounded, and they have a good mouthful of breast.
-Baby will suck quickly to start and change to longer rhythmic sucks.
+With both baby-led and mother-led attachment, your baby is attached correctly when their chin is pressed into your breast and their nose is clear.
+Their bottom lip is turned outwards, their cheeks are rounded, and they have a good mouthful of breast.
+Your baby will suck quickly at the start and change to longer, rhythmic sucks.

 When your baby isn’t correctly attached and just sucks the nipple, feeding is painful, your nipples can get damaged, and your baby won’t be able to get enough milk.

-If baby isn’t attached correctly, stop.
+If your baby isn’t attached correctly, stop.
 Break the suction by inserting your little finger into the corner of your baby’s mouth, between the gums.
-Gently take baby off the breast.
+Gently take your baby off the breast.

-Your baby might need to burp after feeding from each breast.
-To do this, sit your baby up or hold them to your shoulder.
-Gently rub or pat baby’s back.
+Your baby might sometimes need to burp after feeding from each breast.
+Sit your baby up or hold them to your shoulder.
+Gently rub your baby’s back.

 Download printable version